 2. Serve Your Motion

-3. File Your Motion
+3. Protect Private Information and File Your Motion

 - Paycheck stubs, employer statements, W-2 forms, or business income and business expenses